 Translating scientific research, socio-cultural trends and technological innovation into the world of food, creating a healthy, sustainable & delicious future

 What will we snack on in 2030?
 Could we hack our own digestive system?
 What if we move the farm into the city?
 Can we eat ourselves to happiness?
 Can we build a farm under water?
 How can we feed 9 billion people in 2050?
 What if we preserve food instead of waste it?
+What could be new, sustainable sources of green protein?
+And could these be personalized to my health goals and flavor preferences?
 Can something nutritious be equally delicious?
-What could be new sources of green protein?

 The studio is based in Eindhoven, The Netherlands but works worldwide.

-She is an experimental fooddesigner with a curiosity for what is going on in the world of food; the developments in the scientific field and social tendencies and what that will mean for the way we eat, nowadays and in the future.
+She is a self-proclaimed ‘gastronomic futurologist’ with a curiosity for what is going on in the world of food; the developments in the techno-scientific field and socio-cultural trends and what this will mean for the way we eat, nowadays and in the future.